-SAUREL, PIERRE DE, captain of the Carignan-Salières regiment, seigneur; b.
-1628 at Notre-Dame de Grenoble, son of Mathieu de Saurel and Jeanne de Giraud; d.
-1682 at Montreal.
+SAUREL, PIERRE DE, captain in the Carignan-Salières regiment, and seigneur; baptized 26 Dec.
+1626 in Grenoble, son of Mathieu de Saurel, a lawyer at the royal court, and Jeanne de Giraud; d.
+26 Nov.
+1682 at Montreal and was buried there two days later.

 On 25 August he was sent with his men by Prouville de Tracy to build a fort on the ruins of the one set up by Huault de Montmagny in 1642, at the mouth of the River of the Iroquois (Richelieu), the site of what is now the city of Sorel.